Skip to main content Skip to complementary content

 • When a user is deleted from the tenant, automatically update a spreadsheet.

-• Subscriptions - Simple reports can be created though the subscription features of Qlik Cloud Analytics.
-Any number of sheets from an app can be included and sent to report subscribers in either PDF or PowerPoint format.
+Sometimes you simply wish to publish the dashboards and sheet from your Qlik app to a static document and distribute this to your users.
+These basic reports can be created though the subscription feature of Qlik Cloud Analytics.
+A number of sheets from an app can be included and sent to report subscribers in either PDF or PowerPoint format.
 Reports can be scheduled or run manually as required.
+The subscriptions honor section access if configured in the app to ensure users only see what they are allowed to see.

 Subscribing to a report